What Began As A Dream...

 American Wine Society

-On October 7, 1967, more than two hundred wine enthusiasts gathered at Dr. Frank's home for the purpose of organizing the American Wine Society (AWS) with Dr. Konstantin Frank as its founder.
+On October 7, 1967, more than two hundred wine enthusiasts gathered at Dr. Frank's home to organize the American Wine Society (AWS) with Dr. Konstantin Frank as its founder.
 To this day, the AWS boasts members in forty-one states and more than 120 chapters.

 1967